dart-lang/language/working/macros/feature-specification.md

-Because macros are not allowed to generate code that shadows an identifier in the same library, we know that if an annotation class or any arguments to it could be resolved to an, then we can safely resolve them as such.
+Because macros are not allowed to generate code that shadows an identifier in the same library, we know that if an annotation class or any arguments to it could be resolved, then we can assume that resolution is correct.

-This allows us to provide an api for macro authors to attempt to instantiate an annotation in _any phase_.
-The api may fail (if it requires more macro expansion to be done), but that is not expected to be a common situation.
+This allows us to provide an API for macro authors to attempt to instantiate an annotation in _any phase_.
+The API may fail (if it requires more macro expansion to be done), but that is not expected to be a common situation.
 In the case where it does fail, users should typically be able to move some of their code to a separate library (which they import).
 Then things from that